-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) Dy telephone/e-mall/FAX on School Years 2010-2013 Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 3: Intervention Model
+Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mall/FAX on

+Texas Title I Priority Schools Grant Schedule #48-Program Description

-Section B: Model Selection Process - Describe in detail:
+Section B: Model Selection Process - Describe In detail:

-- 1. The process the LEA and campus followed/will follow to select a school intervention model that aligns to the Identified needs of the campus. - 2.
+- 1. The process the LEA and campus followed/will follow to select a school intervention model that aligns to the identified needs of the campus. - 2.
 The timeline delineating the steps the campus will take to implement the selected intervention.